BELKIN PF40 PURE AV

 This unit has protection on 6 coaxial jacks for cable/satellite in addition to ethernet and telephone line protection.
 Two of the switched outlets are high current versions specifically for amplifers.

 BELOW: The PF40 layout is clean and functional.
 AC from the wall passes to the power supply board and transformers on the left.
-Clean AC then passes to the 2nd board where four banks of Stage 1 filters with MOVs travel to the rear outlets.
+AC then passes to the 2nd board where four banks of Stage 1 filters with MOVs travel to the rear outlets.
 Large ferrite beads are used on each outlet.

 CONCLUSION